 Check the food label to see if vitamin D has been added to a particular product.
 One eight-ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU.

-It is often difficult to get all the vitamin D you need from food alone.
+It is often difficult to get all the vitamin D you need from sunlight and food alone.
 Some people with underlying conditions may need to take vitamin D supplements to support bone health.

 Vitamin D Supplements